Stan Lee's legacy is often reduced to a roll call.

 Marvel's own remembrance properly names artists such as Kirby, Ditko, Don Heck, Gene Colan, and John Romita as essential partners.
 Lee's brand, and later the film era's hunger for singular creators, sometimes made it too easy to assign collective invention to one charismatic spokesman.
 The dispute over credit is part of his legacy, not a footnote to it.

 But that does not make Lee unimportant.
-It makes his real importance easier to define.
+It makes his importance easier to define.
 He was a co-creator, yes.
 He was also a shaper of scripts, titles, captions, editorial energy, and reader intimacy.
 He was one of the people who taught Marvel how to sound like Marvel.

 That is a different kind of power than solitary authorship, but it is still power.